Buddhism and Eastern religions: Taoism

 The ideologies and traditions of Taoism have adapted over time in response to Buddhist practices.
 Taoist philosophy stems from a mixture of early mythology and folk religious practices.
 The Tao ideology dates back to the seventh century BC, existing long before the Taoists formed into an organized religious collective.
-Both Taoism and Buddhism have historically aspired to hold domineering influence over the Indian subcontinent.
 While Buddhism provides an elaborate cosmology and a detailed theory about the afterlife, Taoism meets other needs.

 The principle focus of Taoism is the path of Tao, an all encompassing, formless power, that brings all things together in an eternal cycle.
 The Tao provides followers a path to reach understanding of one's individual place within the world.
 The relationship between Taoism and Buddhism is complexly intertwined.
 The arrival of Buddhism forced Taoism to restructure into a more organized religion, in response to the existential questions that Buddhism raised.
 Competition between Buddhism and Taoism is said to have inspired beneficial advancements in the field of Chinese medicine.

 Early Buddhism was originally not clearly defined by Taoism; some scriptures were mistranslated in Chinese using incorrect Taoist vocabulary, which caused discrepancies between various accounts.
 There is an ideological crossover found between Buddhist and Taoist systems of influence.
 Chan Buddhism in particular holds many beliefs in common with the philosophy of Taoism.

 Daoist (Taoist) simplicity stimulated Chan's abandonment of Buddhist theory and was accompanied by another traditional Daoist feature—the emphasis on total absorption in practice of a highly cultivated skill.

 The coexistence of Chinese Buddhism and Taoism has also resulted in various Buddhist deities being adopted into the Taoist pantheon, and vice versa.
 For example, in Taoism, the Chinese Buddhist deva and Bodhisattva Marici is often syncretized with the Taoist goddess Doumu, who is regarded as the personification of the Big Dipper as well as the feminine aspect of the cosmic God of Heaven.
 In another example, the Taoist god of war and fraternity, Guan Yu, has been adopted by Buddhism and he is widely venerated as Sangharama Bodhisattva (伽蓝菩萨; 伽藍菩薩; Qiélán Púsà), a Bodhisattva or deva who serves as a dharmapala of Buddhist monasteries.
 According to Buddhist legends, in 592, the spirit of Guan Yu manifested himself one night before the Tiantai Patriarch and founder Zhiyi and requested the master to teach him about the dharma.
 After receiving Buddhist teachings from the master, Guan Yu took refuge in the triple gems and also requested the Five Precepts, making a vow to become a guardian of temples and the dharma.
 The syncretism between Chinese Esoteric Buddhism and Taoism was particularly extensive.
 For instance, the nine-fold configuration of the Mandala of the Two Realms in Zhenyan and Shingon Buddhism was influenced and adopted from the Taoist Lo Shu Square and the I Ching.